 On campus, in the curriculum and in the community, Shady Side Academy is committed to becoming a more sustainable school and to teaching students to become good stewards of our environment.

-Our food service partner, Metz Culinary Management, is dedicated to using fresh, nutritious, locally sourced foods, including produce from the SSA Farm and meat and dairy products from the PA Preferred program.
+Our food service partner, Metz Culinary Management, is dedicated to using fresh, nutritious, locally sourced foods meat and dairy products from the PA Preferred program.
 We work to reduce waste through a comprehensive recycling and composting program, teaching students to use color-coded bins for recycling, compost and landfill.
 While strategic menu planning helps to minimize food waste, our partnership with 412 Food Rescue ensures that any excess food helps to fight hunger in our community.
 We also have reduced plastic bottle usage by encouraging the use of reusable water bottles and the installation of water refilling stations on each campus.
+In 2019, the SSA Middle School cafeteria earned the Sustainable Pittsburgh Restaurant Gold designation.

 Facilities & Grounds